LeonieAlex/cot-4500-as3/README.md

 Requirements.txt contains the third library, to run this program
 1. Make sure pip is in your computer, if not https://pip.pypa.io/en/stable/installation/
 2. Contains numpy.
-Install everything in requirements.txt by
+Install everything in requirements.txt by (only contains numpy)
 ```python -m pip install -r requirements.txt```
 3. Run the file
 ```python3 src/main/assignment_3.py```